-A loss leader is a pricing strategy that implies offering goods and services below their cost to attract new customers.
-It’s widely used by big retailers and companies that just enter the market to introduce their goods and services to a wider audience.
+A loss leader is a pricing strategy that involves offering goods and services below their cost to attract new customers.
+It’s widely used by big retailers and companies that have just entered the market to introduce their goods and services to a wider audience.

 Is loss leader pricing illegal?

 This pricing strategy is illegal in some European countries and Australia.
 In the US, it has been banned in several states like Oklahoma, California, and Colorado.

 Loss leading is anti-competitive and can negatively affect customers.
 By selling products below their cost, large retailers hope that consumers make impulse buys, which often hurts shoppers’ finances by provoking them to buy unnecessary products.
 Statistics say that 84% of all buyers have made impulse purchases, and 54% of US customers have spent $100 or more on such buys.

 Although it’s illegal in some countries, big chain stores still price convenience products below their cost to lure more leads and customers.
 Consumers are also expected to purchase not only convenience products but also other items, which benefits store owners.